Forged in Faith and Fire: The Extraordinary Rise of the Military Orders

 The Knights Hospitaller: Survival and Reinvention

 The Hospitallers proved more resilient.
 After losing the Holy Land, they conquered the island of Rhodes in 1309 and established a sovereign state.
 They adapted to a new role as a naval bulwark against Ottoman expansion.
 Their fleet raided Ottoman shipping and protected Christian commerce.
 In 1522, after a six-month siege, they were forced to surrender Rhodes to Suleiman the Magnificent.
-But they were allowed to leave with honor.
+They were allowed to leave with honor.
 In 1530, the Holy Roman Emperor Charles V granted them the island of Malta.
 The Order of Malta became a minor but powerful state, continuing its military and charitable missions until Napoleon seized Malta in 1798.
-The Hospitallers survive today as the Sovereign Military Order of Malta, a sovereign entity devoted to humanitarian work—a remarkable lineage of over 900 years.
+The Hospitallers survive today as the Sovereign Military Order of Malta, a sovereign entity devoted to humanitarian work—a remarkable continuity spanning over 900 years.

 The Teutonic Order: From Crusader State to Decline

 The Teutonic Knights built a powerful state in Prussia, but their fortunes declined after the defeat at the Battle of Grunwald (1410) by a combined Polish-Lithuanian force.
 The order was forced to pay heavy tribute and lost territory.
 In 1525, under pressure from the Reformation and a rebellious population, the Grand Master Albert of Brandenburg converted to Lutheranism, secularized the Prussian territories, and turned it into a hereditary duchy.
-The Teutonic Order survived as a smaller religious order, headquartered in Mergentheim in Germany and later in Vienna, but its power was permanently broken.
-The Prussian state it created, however, would later become the core of the German Empire.
+The Teutonic Order survived as a smaller religious order, headquartered in Mergentheim in Germany and later in Vienna, but its political power was permanently broken.
+The Prussian state it created, however, later became the core of the German Empire.

 Enduring Legacies